-Results on the 2015 EEAS review on Internal Control Standards for effective management / questions to measure compliance and effectivness of the standard in the Service wers ed from MD ICS1.
-Mission: Your Services (MD, Directions and Divisions) have up-to-date mission statements which are linked across all hierarchical levels and made known to staff.
-Are the mission statements up-to-date and sufficiently instructive?
+Results on the 2015 EEAS review on Results on the 2015 EEAS review on Internal Control Standards for effective management / questions to measure compliance and effectivness of the standard in the Service Answers received from the MD Complied with Yes No .
+Mission: Your Services (MD, Directions and Divisions) have up-to-date mission statements which are linked across all hierarchical levels and made wn to staff.
+1. Are the mission statements up-to-date and sufficiently instructive?
 95% 5% 2.
 Are staff aware of the EEAS, their MD, Directorate's and Division's mission statements?
 100% 0% ICS2.
 Ethical and Organisational Values: The EEAS ensures that his /her staffs are aware of relevant ethical and organisational values and the associated rules and procedures.
 In particular staffs are made aware of the necessity to avoid conflicts of interest and the procedure to manage such situations should they arise, the rules regarding whistleblowing and the procedure to report fraud and irregularities.
 A solid and targeted antifraud strategy is organised at EEAS level.
-3. Are staffs sufficiently aware of the different requirements and provisions concerning ethics and integrity?
-100% 0% ICS4.
-Staff Appraisal and Development 4.
-Staff performance is appraised according to rules and instructions set by the EEAS.
-As part of the appraisal dialogue and report, the learning and development needs of staff are discussed and recorded.
+3. A re staffs sufficiently aware of the different requirements and provisions concerning ethics and integrity?
+100% 0% ICS4 .
+Staff Appraisal and Development aff performance is appraised according to rules and instructions set by the EEAS.
+As part of the appraisal dialogue and report, the learning and elopment needs of staff are discussed and recorded.
 100% 0% 5.
 Managers support staff in developing knowledge and competencies useful for their job and career.
 Learning and development needs are defined on the basis of the policy goals of the EEAS and the staff profiles needed to reach those goals.
 The definition of needs respects the strategy, guidelines and instructions issued by the central services.
-1 0% ICS9.
+0% up (.
 Management Supervision: Management supervises the activities they are responsible for.
-They keep track of main issues and ensure the follow- up of accepted audit and other recommendations e.g. linked to interval evaluations and reviews.
-Management supervision covers both legality and regularity aspects and operational performance and includes supervision of external bodies entrusted with the budget implementation tasks.
+They keep track of main issues and ensure the follow- of accepted audit and other recommendations e.g. linked to interval evaluations and reviews.
+Management supervision covers both legality and Ilarity aspects and operational performance and includes supervision of external bodies entrusted with the budget implementation tasks.
 17. Are the supervisory activities sufficiently focused on high-risk areas?
-95% 5% 18.
-Is there systematic follow-up of significant issues identified through the supervisory activities?
-95% 5% 19.
-Do management have satisfactory evidence that key controls in place are operating as intended in practice (for example via the results of supervisory activities, audits, investigations and other relevant sources of information)?
-95% 5% ICS10.
-Business Continuity: Adequate measures -including handover files and deputising arrangements for relevant operational activities and financial transactions -are in place to ensure the continuity of all service during "business-as-usual" interruptions (such as sick leave, staff mobility, migration to new IT systems, incidents, etc.).
-20. Continuity of Service (Business-As-Usual): Are the EEAS's procedures to ensure continuity of service (handover arrangements, backup procedures, etc.) sufficiently known, readily accessible (in particular to new staff) and applied in practice?
-89% 11% 21.
-Business Continuity Plan: Are management and relevant staff sufficiently aware and appropriately trained regarding the BCP?
-Do they know what to do in the immediate response to major disruption in order to minimise the risks to staff and assets?
-Is the BCP easily understandable and readily accessible to those who need it when they need it?
-1 26%
+95% 5% 18. s there systematic follow-up of significant issues identified through the supervisory activities?
+95% 5% Do management have satisfactory evidence that key controls in place are operating as intended in practice (for example via the results of supervisory vities, audits, investigations and other relevant sources of information)?
+95% 5% tran 0.
+Business Continuity: Adequate measures -including handover files and deputising arrangements for relevant operational activities and financial sactions -are in place to ensure the continuity of all service during "business-as-usual" interruptions (such as sick leave, staff mobility, migration ew IT systems, incidents, etc.).
+20. suff Continuity of Service (Business-As-Usual): Are the EEAS's procedures to ensure continuity of service (handover arrangements, backup procedures, etc.) iciently known, readily accessible (in particular to new staff) and applied in practice?
+89% 11% 21. in th Business Continuity Plan: Are management and relevant staff sufficiently aware and appropriately trained regarding the BCP?
+Do they know what to do be immediate response to major disruption in order to minimise the risks to staff and assets?
+Is the BCP easily understandable and readily accessible to e who need it when they need it?
+74% 26%